-In this paper we propose a novel dependency treebased approach to phrasal SMT which uses treebased 'phrases' and a tree-based ordering model in combination with conventional SMT models to produce translations significantly better than a leading string-based system.
+In this paper we propose a novel dependency treebased approach to phrasal SMT which uses treebased 'phrases' and a tree-based ordering model in combination with conventional SMT models to produce state-of-the-art translations.

 Our system employs a source-language dependency parser, a target language word segmentation component, and an unsupervised word alignment component to learn treelet translations from a parallel sentence-aligned corpus.
 We begin by parsing the source text to obtain dependency trees and word-segmenting the target side, then applying an off-the-shelf word alignment component to the bitext.